Sofia Livotov soprano

 She has first received training as a pianist at the Hanover University of Music, Drama and Media in Germany.
 Her vocal degrees she has obtained at the Conservatory of Lucerne with Prof. Liliane Zürcher, where she was a member of the opera studio and at the Conservatorium van Amsterdam with Prof. Valérie Guillorit.
 Masterclasses with Ann Murray, Margreet Honig, Laurent Pillot, Malcolm Martineau, Krisztina Laki, Klesie Kelly and Regina Werner-Dietrich supplemented her vocal education.

-Sofia has been granted with scholarships by Swiss and German foundations as well as by the Bob Boas Charitable Trust in the UK.
+Sofia has been granted with scholarships by Swiss and German foundations as well as by the Nicholas Boas Charitable Trust in the UK.
 She is currently coached by Nelly Miricioiu in London.